International Anti-Corruption Academy: Leadership

 IACA is headed by its dean, who also serves as the executive secretary of the organization.
 Martin Kreutner served from IACA's creation in March 2011 to the end of January 2019 as IACA's first dean.
 The position remained vacant and was taken over by Christiane Pohn-Hufnagel, the organizations Chief of Staff and Head of General Services, in an acting capacity.
-On March 2, 2020 Thomas Stelzer took office as IACA's new dean and executive secretary.
-His initial term is limited to four years and might be extended.
+In March 2020, Thomas Stelzer took office as the dean.
+Between July 2023 and July 2024 the position remained vacant and Jaroslaw Pietrusiewicz, Chief of Staff and Head of Strategic Partnerships, and Petra Susac, Head of General Management, acted as officers-in-charge of the organization.
+In July 2024, Dr. Slagjana Taseva took office as IACA's new dean and executive secretary.
+Her initial term is limited to four years and might be extended.

 Relationships with member countries

 IACA's relations with Azerbaijan and the Russian Federation were criticized after IACA held its 2014 annual conference in Baku at the time of a governmental crackdown on non-governmental organizations (NGOs) and anti-corruption activists.
 According to Correctiv, one of the students at IACA was an Azerbaijani public prosecutor, who worked for the investigating authority that was prosecuting the Azerbaijani anti-corruption activist and journalist Khadija Ismayilova.

 Another international controversy that was discussed within IACA occurred in 2012, when tensions arose as the representative of Syria stressed that, notwithstanding the election of the Israeli Mordechai Kremnitzer to IACA's board of governors, his government did not accept Israel's right of existence.
 The comment was rebuked by the Israeli ambassador in a fashion that was described as breaching the diplomatic protocol.